hellbertos/hellbertos.github.io/README.md

-#My Online Resume and Mini-portfolio
+#My Online Occupational Profile and Mini-portfolio
 ## James Ruggieri

 Just a basic README here for my web resume that I will host on github.
 Not much to get into, but I may add a few things as I get going.
 Its a straight forward, single page site which will use: